srodriguez252/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+Machine learning pipeline that categorizes emergency messages based on the needs communicated by the sender.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.